fabienjuif/choosme/README.md

 - [ ] Support regexp for each `[[application]]`
 - [ ] Speed up start (maybe doing a daemon?)
 - [ ] Change configuration logic to be
+- [ ] Enter opens the last used browser

 ```toml
 [[rule]]